Red House eviction defense: December 2020 escalation

 Later on December 8, Mayor Ted Wheeler authorized the Portland Police Bureau to "use all lawful means to end the illegal occupation" and said, "there will be no autonomous zone in Portland.
 It's time for the encampment and occupation to end.
 There are many ways to protest and work toward needed reform.
 Illegally occupying private property, openly carrying weapons, threatening and intimidating people are not among them."
-Supporters said that the Wheeler and Lovell statements seek to "criminalize the right of Afro-Indigenous people to bear arms".
-They further said that the enforcement of Oregon gun laws were being more aggressively applied against Black and Indigenous people of color (BIPOC), stating "We are threatened upon speculation, while known white supremacists continue to brandish arms without consequence."
-A representative from Community Alliance of Tenants stated that "This is not a story of an autonomous zone.
+Supporters said that Wheeler and Lovell's statements seek to "criminalize the right of Afro-Indigenous people to bear arms".
+They additionally alleged that law enforcement was applying Oregon gun laws more aggressively against Black and Indigenous people of color (BIPOC), stating "We are threatened upon speculation, while known white supremacists continue to brandish arms without consequence."
+KGW quoted a representative from Community Alliance of Tenants in their coverage: "This is not a story of an autonomous zone.
 This is a story of systemic oppression."